 Thus, the threat to publishers and marketers relying on Google Analytics’ insights from tracking cookies is real.
 Asking users for consent to store cookies on their devices may fall in revenue because marketing is so heavily based on users’ data.

 However, with a proper consent implementation, websites can still use Google Analytics & co.’s services and be GDPR compliant.

 How to use Google Analytics while being GDPR compliant

-Cookie Information has developed a Consent Management Platforms with a cookie pop-up banner which not only informs users of cookies (as required by ePrivacy), it also collects consents for your cookies’ personal data collection and processing )as required by GDPR).
+Cookie Information has developed a Consent Management Platform with a cookie pop-up banner that not only informs users of cookies (as required by ePrivacy) it also collects consentS for your cookies’ personal data collection and processing )as required by GDPR).

-Our cookie consent solution currently has an overall acceptance to all cookies at 98.5%.
+Our cookie consent solution currently has an overall acceptance of all cookies at 98.5%.